Travel guidelines for HL Holidays Guests

 Regional lines are not numerous, although there is currently a useful service across beautiful countryside between Agen and Périgueux.
 THIS LINK is to the SNCF regional services site – search a town with a station, and lower on the information you will find timetables for all the lines serving that station,

 Have you found another way to travel to this beautiful part of France?
-Please pass on any travel hints or tips that you have for the benefit of other Halcyon Leisure guests
+Please pass on any travel hints or tips that you have for the benefit of other HL Holidays and France for Families guests